Features and Specifications

 Toolkit is the backup and utility software.
 It will help you enable the encryption feature as well as automate file backups.
 As value adds, Seagate offers a year subscription Mylio, which lets you to protect, edit, share, and sync your photos across multiple devices, and a two-month complimentary membership to Adobe’s Creative Cloud Photography Plan.

-As we mentioned earlier, the Ultra Touch has a somewhat different look to it than other externals: It features a textured finish.
+As we mentioned earlier, the Ultra Touch has a somewhat different look to it than other externals: It features a textured finish that reminded us of luxurious upholstery.
 On our white review sample has a top section with a grey textured finish.
 Physically, the drive measures 11.7 x 78 x 114.8 mm and weighs 151 grams (a third of a pound).

 Additionally, the USB 3.0 connectivity on the drive end is provided by a SuperSpeed Micro-B port rather than an integrated USB-C port.
-This is a bit of a bummer if you’re investing in USB-C gear, but considering the cost and the fact that it wouldn’t change the performance at all, it’s not really a deal-breaker.
+This is a bit of a bummer, but unfortunately common in the category.
+If you need to connect to a USB-C port, you'll need an adapter cable like the one that comes bundled.

 MORE: Best SSDs